16 Accessing Ancient Metagenomic Data

 The data is hosted and maintained on GitHub - new publications are evaluated on issues, submissions created on branches, made by pull requests, and PRs reviewed by other members of the community.

-You can see the workflow in the image below from the AncientMetagenomeDir publication, and read more about the workflow on the AncientMetagenomeDir wiki.
+You can see the workflow in the image below (Figure 16.11) from the original AncientMetagenomeDir publication (Fellows Yates, Andrades Valtueña, et al. 2021), and read more about the workflow on the AncientMetagenomeDir wiki (https://github.com/SPAAM-community/AncientMetagenomeDir/wiki).

 As AncientMetagenomeDir is on GitHub, the means we can also use this repository to try out our Git skills we learnt in the chapter Introduction to Git(Hub)!